tock/tock-www/_pages/tockworld6/agenda.md

   Virginia.
 About a [two hour drive](https://goo.gl/maps/1atgrL6AmtP16Nid7) to Charlottesville.

 ### Train

 Charlottesville has an [Amtrak station](https://www.amtrak.com/stations/cvs) right downtown served by two Amtrak lines.

+You can also fly into washington area airports and connect down via Amtrak.
+There are usually 3-4 trains daily between WAS and CVS.

+The most convenient airport is DCO, which is a [30 minute Metro ride][dco-was] to the Amtrak station.
+You can also fly into IAD, but that is closer to [a 1h15m Metro connection][iad-was].
+Similarly, you can take commuter rail from BWI, which is also [about a 1h15m trip][bwi-was] to WAS Union Station.

 ### Car